4K is the new Black

 If you have ever build your own computer you what it’s like: buy a lot of parts, drop them in a box and in the end you have a workstation.
 The Blackmagic Production camera feels a bit like buying a motherboard in a box, it has a sensor, interface screen and a recorder sandwiched in between.
-To turn it into a actual camera you need to go all Meccano on it’s ass and bring your own everything else.
+To turn it into an actual camera you need to go all Meccano on its ass and bring your own everything else.

-Feed me Seymore
+Feed me, Seymore

-Almost as hungry as Audrey II it definitely can’t live without a big bag of blood, or a battery.
+Almost as hungry as Audrey II it definitely can’t live without a big bag of blood or a battery.
 Now it just so happens I have a bunch of V-mount batteries for my lighting kit and from the time I powered my EX3 + Zylight with one.
-Together with a Redrock Micro cheese plate and ID-X v-mount plate it makes a nice counter balance for tripod or shoulder balance if you use something like the Zacuto recoil rig.
+Together with a Redrock Micro cheese plate and ID-X v-mount plate, it makes a nice counterbalance for tripod or shoulder balance if you use something like the Zacuto recoil rig.

 So how is the image?
-It’s lovely, a lot of detail, great tones and it looks totally different from what I have seen on any DSLR, even like it more then the 1Dc which is a fabulous camera.
+It’s lovely, a lot of detail, great tones and it looks totally different from what I have seen on any DSLR, even like it more than the 1Dc which is a fabulous camera.
 The only difference is the 1Dc handles highlights better, or at least in a way I prefer.
 So it is only 12 stops of dynamic range instead of 13 compared to the BMCC, I don’t really see any difference, the detail in 4K and a rendered 1080 version is fantastic.
 We finally have the image we always expected from the DSLR’s but only showed up with the ML raw hack.
 And I’m not sure about you but the only thing I liked hacked raw is sushi.